BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/CTI for STARFACE/first steps/setup/user & groups.md

 For customers and vendors, note that they must be linked to a contact.

-In the field **"When to open CTI card"** you can configure when exactly the contact is opened.
-Either at the incoming call or only when the call is accepted by someone.
+Via the fields **"Open CTI page"** & **"Time of opening CTI page"** you can define when exactly the contact will be opened and on which call direction the system will react.

+Under **"No. not found actions"** you have the possibility to define how the system behaves when an unknown number calls.
+For further information please refer to **Working with CTI for STARFACE**.

 Repeat this process for all users of the Connector 365 CTI for STARFACE App.